Dasmariñas: World War II

 FACGF Division Commander General Mariano Castañeda issued the command to liberate Dasmariñas to Colonel Estanislao Mangubat-Carungcong.
-The combined contingent of the FACGF's 4th Regiment, together with Colonel Lorenzo Saulog's 1st Infantry Regiment and Colonel Maximo Reyes' 11th Infantry Regiment killed 56 Japanese soldiers of the Imperial Japanese Army garrisoned in the town leading to the total liberation of Dasmariñas.
+The combined contingent of the FACGF's 4th Regiment, together with Colonel Lorenzo Saulog's 1st Infantry Regiment and Colonel Maximo Reyes' 11th Infantry Regiment killed 56 Japanese soldiers of the Imperial Japanese Army garrisoned in Dasmarinas and the nearby town of Imus leading to the total liberation of Dasmariñas.

-Post-war era
+Post-War

 After the war, the Philippines became independent and Dasmariñas started to develop.
 The population increased because of the mass exodus of families from Metro Manila and nearby provinces.

 The Dasmariñas Bagong Bayan (DBB), also known as Dasmariñas Resettlement Area, was established in 1975 by Letter of Instruction No. 19 issued by the then President Ferdinand Marcos.

 From 1983 onwards Dasmariñas had an economic boom.
 Different factories and establishments sprouted in the town which gave way for the growth in population.
 From a sixth-class municipality, the town became a first-class municipality.

 Cityhood

 There have been several attempts to convert Dasmariñas into a city.
 The first attempt was in 1997, when HB08931 was filed by Congressman Renato P. Dragon with other cityhood bills of Imus (HB 08960) and Bacoor (HB 08959).
 It was filed last February 11, 1997, and read last February 13, 1997.
 Committee Report N0.
 01361 was submitted on December 17, 1997.
 It was approved on the third reading by the House last January 10, 1998.
 It did not push through as a Republic Act and no plebiscite happened.

 The second attempt was in 2000, when HB099883 was filed by Congressman Erineo Maliksi last March 13, 2000.
 It was first read last March 13, 2000.
 It was approved on the Second and Third reading of House last March 15, 2000, and March 27, 2000.
 It was transmitted to the senate on March 28, 2000, and received on March 31, 2009.
 It did not push through as a Republic Act and no plebiscite happened.

 The idea of converting Dasmariñas into a component city was again proposed for the third time after failure in 1997 and 2000.
-House Bill no. 5258 converting the municipality of Dasmariñas into a component city was filed by Congressman Elpidio F. Barzaga Jr. last October 3, 2008.
-It was read last October 6, 2008.
-It was approved by the House on Second and Third Reading on October 7 and November 17, 2008.
-It was transmitted and received by the Senate last November 17 and 20, 2008.
-It was passed by the senate on Second and Third Reading last September 28 and October 5, 2009.
-It is received by the President of the Philippines last October 14, 2009, and signed as Republic Act 9723 last October 15, 2009.
+House Bill no. 5258 converting the municipality of Dasmariñas into a component city was filed by Cavite 2nd District Congressman Elpidio F. Barzaga Jr. on October 3, 2008.
+It was later signed by President Gloria Macapagal Arroyo as Republic Act No. 9723 on October 15, 2009.